Help

 Account & Premium

 Use DOA with your display adjustment active for at least 60 seconds, then turn it off.
 A short feedback popup will appear automatically asking a few questions about how the display felt.
-Submit the feedback and 7 days of Premium are added to your account instantly — no coupon, no card needed.
+Submit the feedback and 7 days of Premium are added to your account instantly, with no coupon and no card needed.
 You can do this once every 30 days.

 Premium removes all free tier limits: unlimited daily usage (no 3-hour cap), unlimited saved prescription profiles, multi-monitor support, the full color filters suite, no watermark, and priority support.
 It costs $4.99/month or $39.99/year.